Lab 8: Stunts

 Lab Objective

-The purpose of this lab is to combine the work done in previous labs to control the robot in a high speed stunt.
-For the the controlled stunt, I chose to do orientation task which involves turning the car quickly and drive back to were it came from.
+The purpose of this lab is to combine the work done in previous labs to control the robot in a high-speed stunt.
+For the controlled stunt, I chose to do an orientation task which involves turning the car quickly and driving back to where it came from.

 Task B: Orientation Control

-I’m not using the Kalman filter to estimate the distance but I am using linear interpolation which helps the robot to estimate the distance to the waller quicker than if I only used the ToF sensor readings.
+I am not using the Kalman Filter to estimate the distance, but I am using linear interpolation which helps the robot estimate the distance to the wall quicker than if I only used the ToF sensor readings.

 Implementation

-- Drive fast forward until the robot is 3 feet from the wall.
+- Drive forward quickly until the robot is 3 feet from the wall.

 - Quickly turn the car 180 degrees.